The Ranger Clutch Fluid Protocol

 clutch during high-rpm shifts, which in turn can lead to

-missed-shifts that damage the transmission.
+shift-refusals and, worse still, missed-shifts that damage the

 Road